Under the oaks" memorial

 History of the place

-- Wiesbaden during the National Socialist era
+- Wiesbaden during the Nazi era

 - History of the “Unter den Eichen” site

-- History of the SS and police in Wiesbaden
+- History of the SS and Police in Wiesbaden

 - The Wiesbaden satellite camp “Unter den Eichen”

-- Establishment of the memorial site
+- Establishment of the Memorial

 Opening hours